dingearteom/Data_Analysis/README.md

 This program is in folder **hierarchial_clusterization**.

 Algorithm:
-* Firstly, clusters are got from one of hierarchial clusterization methods.
+* Firstly, clusters are acquired from one of hierarchial clusterization methods.
 * Then for each cluster major presented label is predicted.

 The best option proved to be distence between